Distance Matrix API

 Cargo route

-To build a cargo route, use the mode
+To build a cargo route, use the transport

 parameter with tha value truck